akollegger/ha-ops/as-koans/readme.md

 Neo4j Ops Koans
 ===============

-Deploying Neo4j into a production any production environment requries a common set of configuration operations.
-These koans lead through the steps of configuring and deploying a local HA cluster of Neo4j.
+Deploying Neo4j into a production any production environment requires a common set of configuration operations.
+These koans lead through the steps of configuring and deploying a local cluster of Neo4j.

 Environment
 -----------